ourcodingclub/tutorials-in-progress/2016-12-11-maps_tutorial.md

 install.packages(devtools)
   devtools::install_github("dkahle/ggmap")
 ```
-at the time of writing, `ggmap` needs to be compiled from source to maintain some functionality, hence `  devtools::install_github("dkahle/ggmap")`, but this might change in the future.
+At the time of writing, `ggmap` needs to be compiled from source to maintain some functionality, hence `  devtools::install_github("dkahle/ggmap")`, but this might change in the future.

 <a name="map_data"></a>